Right And Wrong (2022)

 If Jean-Paul Sartre is right in saying that ‘everything is permissible if God doesn’t exist’, then why don’t atheists live as though everything is permissible?
 Why do atheists live exercising moral values instead of living unfettered by any values or responsibility?

-When the universe around us is governed by laws and values that hold it together in harmony, how can we believe that human beings can exist and prosper by abandoning all ideas of moral law and simply doing exactly as we please?
+When the universe around us is governed by laws and values that hold it together in harmony, how can we believe that we human beings can exist and prosper by abandoning all ideas of moral law and simply doing exactly as we please?
 The universe itself tells us that chaos will destroy itself, and that the human existence that has survived for so long must have some external standards of morality that govern its existence.

 Human existence itself tells us that it is not possible to live in a moral way without reference to a moral standard which is above and beyond that human existence.
 The mere holding of common human values such as human rights tells us that there is a moral law that originates beyond the human beings who embrace those values.
 Life is not a matter of opinions, but of shared values.
 The individual is meaningless except for the community of which they are a part.
 Experience shouts louder than opinion, and it is to experience that we now turn.

 Our experience tells us that moral standards are built into us in a way that we ultimately cannot deny.
 On moral matters such as child abuse and rape, people often appeal to some kind of standard which is meaningful to all of us, and so we all affirm received ethical principles that are related to almost every aspect of our lives.
-Whatever conceptual difficulties the idea of morality may encounter, it is true that the modern world universally believes there to be some ways of treating human beings that are forbidden, such as slavery, torture, rape, and so many more.
+Whatever conceptual difficulties the idea of morality may encounter, it is true that the modern world universally believes there to be some ways of treating human beings that are forbidden, such as slavery, torture, murder, rape, and so many more.

 So it is that human experience points to some sort of internal morality that exists in people apart from opinion.
-Whenever you find a person who says that they do not believe in a real right and wrong, you will find the same person going back on this a moment later in the way that they deal with the people around them.
+Whenever you find a person who says that they do not believe in a real right and a real wrong, you will find the same person going back on this a moment later in the way that they deal with the people around them.
 This is especially true when it comes down to how other people are treating them!

 Human society could not survive without an inherent sense of right and wrong and, in fact, they do not live like that.
 The universe in which we live is not neutral.
 The individualism that is rife in the western world in our day may seem to be appropriate today, but time will prove that obsession with self is detrimental to society as a whole and actually damages the individual too.
 The individual and their opinion may hold centre stage for the moment, but communal morality will not be dismissed that easily.

-For, if right and wrong is what I think of it, then we live in a moral wasteland, a moral void, in which chaos is both the starting point and the destination.
-If I really want to live this way, and if right and wrong are as clay in my hands, then I have no appeal to justice, no complaint about injury, no objection when human relationships are wholly subject to the opinion of the strongest person in society.
+For, if right and wrong is what I think of them, then we live in a moral wasteland, a moral void, in which chaos is both the starting point and the destination.
+If I really want to live this way, and if right and wrong are as clay in my hands, then I have no appeal to justice, I have no complaint about injury, I have no objection when human relationships are wholly subject to the opinion of the strongest person in society.
 I would contend that, in fact, moral right and moral wrong are not merely a matter of opinion, but where they come from is another question entirely.